Fighting Food Insecurity in Caribbean Neighborhoods in New York City.

 ⚲ Sonia Sotomayor Community Center: 1000 Rosedale Ave, Bronx, NY 10472

 In 2020, the Caribbean Equality Project launched a bi-monthly food and essentials pantry service in response to the COVID-19 pandemic in New York City.
-Caribbean-centric neighborhoods across New York City are disproportionately impacted by the ongoing COVID-19 pandemic and its economic crises-many of whom are Afro-and Indo-Caribbean, South Asian, and Latinx families, including LGBTQ+ immigrants and asylum seekers.
+Caribbean-centric neighborhoods across New York City are disproportionately impacted by the ongoing COVID-19 pandemic and its economic crisis, many of whom are Afro-and Indo-Caribbean, South Asian, and Latinx families, including LGBTQ+ immigrants and asylum seekers.
 The pandemic’s state-ordered shelter-in-place quarantine contributed to mass unemployment, which affected the most marginalized community members and contributed to an exacerbation of unprecedented food insecurity.
-These pop-up food pantries, which have now evolved into CEP’s Food Justice Program, distributed culturally appropriate groceries and feminine hygiene products, provided cash assistance to documented and undocumented Caribbean LGBTQ+ immigrants, and more.
+These pop-up food pantries have evolved into CEP’s Food Justice Program, which distributes culturally appropriate groceries and feminine hygiene products, provides cash assistance to documented and undocumented Caribbean LGBTQ+ immigrants, and offers other services.

 The Caribbean Equality Project has been on the frontline responding to the food insecurity and financial crisis disproportionately impacting Black and Brown immigrant communities.
-In the past four years, the CEP’s food justice work continued as a hyper-local Tri-Borough Holiday Food and Essentials Distribution series in Caribbean neighborhoods in Queens, Brooklyn, and The Bronx.
-In 2025, the Caribbean Equality Project will continue to love and protect our most vulnerable community members through our Food Justice Program.
+In the past five years, the CEP’s food justice work continued as a hyper-local Tri-Borough Holiday Food and Essentials Distribution series in Caribbean neighborhoods in Queens, Brooklyn, and the Bronx.
+In 2026, the Caribbean Equality Project continues to love and protect our most vulnerable community members through our Food Justice Program.

 Please support our work by becoming a volunteer or making a donation to sustain our food pantries.